athos/pogonos/README.md

 ;=> "X<Y<>>"
 ```

-### Errors
+### Error messages

 Pogonos aims to provide user-friendly error messages for parse errors
 as one of its features, so that users can easily find where and why
-that error occurred.
+the error occurred.

-For example, if you miss the close delimiter of a Mustache tag, you'll
+For example, if you miss the closing delimiter of a Mustache tag, you'll
 see an error message like the following shows up:

 ```clojure